RaminCH/RaminCH/README.md

 ### Hi there, I'm Ramin 👋

-## I'm a Husband, Father and Developer!!
+## I'm a Husband, Father, and Developer!!

 - 🌱 I’m currently learning Golang + enriching my Python knowledge
-- 👯 Looking forward to collaborate with other programmers
+- 👯 Looking forward collaborating with other programmers
-- 🥅 2022 Goals: Contribute valuable content to Open Source projects
+- 🥅 2025 Goals: Contribute valuable content to Open Source projects
 - ⚡ Fun fact: I like Sports| learn foreign Languages| drawing and playing guitar / piano

 ### Just Some Languages and Tools in my Growing Portfolio: